openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 Running the application with an empty list of the options yields the usage message given above and an error message.

 Application supports topologies with one or more inputs.
-If a topology is not data-sensitive, you may skip the input parameter.
+If a topology is not data-sensitive, skip the input parameter.
 In such a case, inputs are filled with random values.
 If a model has only image input(s), provide a folder with images or a path to an image as input.
 If a model has some specific input(s) (not images), prepare a binary file(s) that is filled with data of appropriate precision and provide a path to them as input.
 If a model has mixed input types, the input folder should contain all required files.
 Image inputs are filled with image files one by one.
 Binary inputs are filled with binary inputs one by one.

-To run the tool, you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
+To run the tool, use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
 The models can be downloaded by using the [Model Downloader](@ref omz_tools_downloader).

 > **NOTE**: Before running the tool with a trained model, make sure that the model is converted to the OpenVINO Intermediate Representation (OpenVINO IR) (\*.xml + \*.bin) by using [Model Optimizer](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >